Sick of WordPress contact form spam? We don't blame you! Here are 8 anti-spam techniques to help prevent spam form submissions.

 7. Create custom spam protection form fields

-If you have a solid form builder, you can create your own spam blocker!
+If you have a solid form builder, you can create your own form and block spam emails in WordPress.

 You formulate questions and ask the visitor to answer them.
-Because the questions and answers are unique to each site, bots have a tough time understanding them.
+Because the questions and answers are unique to each site, bots have difficulty understanding them.

 One simple custom captcha method: a math question.
 Ask something like “5+6=?” and let the user fill in the answer.
 While it is a very accessible solution, it still slightly decreases the user experience.